A Candidate for the abelian category of mixed elliptic motives: The Motivic DGA

 \section{The Motivic DGA}

-In this chapter we will define the categories $\widehat\fM(E)$ of mixed elliptic motives and the full subcategory $\fM(E)$ of effective mixed elliptic motives by explicitly constructing the motivic Hopf algebras $\chi({\widehat\fM(E)})$ and $\chi({\fM(E)})=\chi$.
+In this chapter we will define the categories $\fM(E)$ of mixed elliptic motives and the full subcategory $\fM(E)^{\eff}$ of effective mixed elliptic motives by explicitly constructing the motivic Hopf algebra $\sH_E$ and the motivic bi-algebra $\sHf$.
 For expository reasons it will be easier to start with the subcategory of effective mixed elliptic motives and then pass to the larger category of all mixed elliptic motives.